mathjax/MathJax/docs/html/_sources/options/hub.txt

     starts up, e.g., to define local macros, etc., and there is a sample config file named ``config/local/local.js``.
 The default directory is the `MathJax/config` directory.
-The ``MMLorHTML.js`` configuration is the only other predefined configuration file.
+The ``MMLorHTML.js`` configuration is one such configuration file, and there are a number of other pre-defined configurations (see :ref:`Using a configuration file <config-files>` for more details).

 .. describe:: styleSheets: []